wisp-forest/docs/docs/numismatic-overhaul/home.md

 To add more mobs to this list, you need to add them to the following entity tag:
 `numismatic-overhaul:the_bourgeoisie`

+### Villager Trades
+Numismatic by default changes all villagers to use coins instead of Emeralds when trading.
+Despite this Emeralds are still useful for a handful of vanilla things (for example building a Beacon or activating one).

+If you do not want villagers to use Emeralds instead of coins, you can simply set the "Enable Villager Trading" option to false in the [config file](#configuration).

+Note that this option does not apply retroactively, meaning existing villagers will keep their old trades despite you changing this option.
+Unlocking new trades/finding new villagers will have the correct trades.

 ### Moving the purse
 The purse might not always be positioned correctly with other mods installed.
 Look for the values `purseX` and `purseY` in your [config file](#configuration).